Are you looking to invest in affordable housing as a new asset class?

 A "decent" home is one that meets the current statutory standard for housing (no Category 1 hazards under the Housing Health and Safety Rating System; is in a reasonable state of repair with reasonably modern facilities and services and a reasonable degree of thermal comfort).
 RPs are expected to ensure all their homes meet this standard.

-Remember: The Government's Decent Homes Guidance was published in 2006 and we are promised an update shortly and we expect this to be extended to private market rent housing stock under the Renters (Reform) Bill.
+Remember: The Government's Decent Homes Guidance was published in 2006 and we are promised an update shortly.
+We expect this to be extended to private market rent housing stock by the next government.

 EUV-SH (existing use value - social housing)